-This document is primarily intended for This guide is intended primarily for system administrators, both those who are new to T-Server and those who are familiar with it.
+This guide is intended primarily for system administrators, both those who are new to T-Server and those who are familiar with it.

-- If you are new to T-Server, read the Framework 8 Deployment Guide and the Release Note mentioned earlier, and then read all of the sections of this document that apply to your software and its accompanying components.
-Refer back to the Framework 8 Deployment Guide as needed. - If you are an experienced T-Server user-someone with computer expertise, who is used to installing, configuring, testing, or maintaining Genesys software-you may find it more time efficient to go to the Index to see what is new or different in T-Server release 8.0.
-If you take that approach, please also read Release Notes and refer to other related resources, such as the Genesys 7 Events and Models Reference Manual and the Voice Platform SDK 8 .NET (or Java) API Reference for complete information on the T-Server events, call models, and requests.
+- If you are new to T-Server, read the Framework 8.0 Deployment Guide and the Release Note, and then read all of the sections of this document that apply to your software and its accompanying components.
+Refer back to the Framework 8.0 Deployment Guide as needed. - If you are an experienced T-Server user-someone with computer expertise, who is used to installing, configuring, testing, or maintaining Genesys software-you may find it more time efficient to go to the Index to see what is new or different in T-Server release 8.0.
+If you take that approach, please also read Release Notes and refer to other related resources, such as the Genesys 7 Events and Models Reference Manual and Voice Platform SDK 8.0 .NET (or Java) API Reference for complete information on T-Server events, call models, and requests.